 What is the new model for APAM?

-In addition to having a biennial industry event, the new APAM will operate all year round to connect Australian performing arts organisations with national and international presenters.
+The new APAM will operate all year round to connect Australian performing arts organisations with national and international presenters.

 A series of tailored programs will be designed around existing festivals and events each year, including networking opportunities, meetings, conference activity and pitch sessions.